FrancescoXX/free-Web3-resources/README.md

 - [Near](https://near.org/) Through simple, secure, and scalable technology, NEAR empowers millions to invent and explore new experiences.
 - [Oasis](https://oasisprotocol.org/) A privacy-enabled blockchain platform for open finance and a responsible data economy.
 - [Optimism](https://www.optimism.io/) Optimism is a low-cost and lightning-fast Ethereum L2 blockchain.
-- [Oracle Blockchain](https://www.oracle.com/blockchain/) Oracle offers easy ways to adopt blockchain technology including a cloud service, an on-premises edition, and a SaaS application for supply chain.
+- [Oracle Blockchain](https://www.oracle.com/blockchain/) Oracle offers easy ways to adopt blockchain technology including a cloud service, an on-premises edition, and a SaaS application for the supply chain.
-- [Polkadot](https://polkadot.network/) Polkadot is an open source, blockchain platform and cryptocurrency that allows for distributed computing.
+- [Polkadot](https://polkadot.network/) Polkadot is an open-source, blockchain platform and cryptocurrency that allows for distributed computing.
 - [Polygon](https://polygon.technology/) Polygon is a decentralized Ethereum scaling platform that enables devs to build scalable user-friendly dApps.
 - [Solana](https://solana.com/) Solana is a decentralized blockchain built to enable scalable, user-friendly apps for the world.
 - [Starknet](https://starkware.co/starknet/) StarkNet is a permissionless decentralized ZK-Rollup.
 It operates as an L2 network over Ethereum.